Azaeres/Mellifera/README.md

 Member rules
 ============

 For whatever weaknesses are inherit in a system such as this, Mellifera tries hard to bring our attention to them.
 If we collectively fail to follow these rules, we erode the market's utility.
 When we depend on this system to distribute wealth amongst us, breaking the following rules poisons the well we are all drinking from.
 Since we are all co-dependent, hurting any of us hurts all of us.
+Every problem is everyone's problem, regardless of how we prioritize the effort to solve them.

 1. Members may have only one account.
 2. Only the owner of an account has say on where its credit is spent.